almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## What's the deal with religion on Terrea?

 The [Gods](/#/cosmology/deities) of Terrea act based on their whims, and are less concerned with morality or concepts of good and evil.
 Mortals simply try to appease the Gods to avoid their ire, and occassionally petition their favour for a good harvest or some other boon.
+The Gods rarely intefere in the lives of mortals.

 ## What about magic?